 Zika virus is a small, spherical, single-stranded enveloped RNA virus belonging to family Flaviviridae, genus Flavivirus.

-Zika virus it was first described in humans in the 1960s in Nigeria.
-It was first reported outside Africa in 2007 when a case was reported on the Island of Yap in Micronesia.
+Zika virus was first described in humans in the 1960s in Nigeria.
+It was first reported outside Africa in 2007 when a case was reported on the island of Yap in Micronesia.
 Possible factors for zika virus spread include:

 - Overpopulation of areas leading to inadequate housing and public health systems (water, sewerage and waste management).